What is BYOD and why it's important

 Productivity — If end-users can’t find the resources and tools they need when they need them, on any device, student/employee productivity will suffer.

-The proliferation of consumer-based devices and ‘on-demand’ services has led to a widespread change in attitudes when it comes to people using IT at work or at university.
+The proliferation of consumer-based personal devices and mobile devices and ‘on-demand’ services has led to a widespread change in attitudes when it comes to people using IT at work or at university.
 End-users now expect to be able to use their own devices, and IT needs to facilitate that behavior.

 Learn more about BYOD in higher education

 Bring Your Own Device (BYOD) is a hot topic in Higher Ed.
 How do you enable a BYOD policy when it comes to delivering software to students across campus?

 To organizations that embrace and encourage the trend with a full BYOD policy, there’s a wide variety of benefits to be taken advantage of, both for the IT department and the end-users.
 The days of corporate IT providing managed desktop-type computer devices are dwindling.

 - mobility — from ‘working from home’ to ‘working on the move’

 - flexibility — to work at any time, not restricted to set devices or locations

 - variety — use of multitude of device types like tablets, laptops, phones